maxlevesque/meanSquaredDisplacement/README.md

 I would not share a tool that is not production ready.
 I am very confident in this program.
 *Nevertheless*, this program may contain bugs or restrictions that would lead to unexpected results.
 Please, read carefully this readme file, and test it thoroughly on data for which you already know the results.

+Comments, bug reports or even thanks ;) are welcome!